RMAFC backs subsidy removal, pushes for palliatives – The Sun Nigeria

 From Uche Usim, Abuja

-It also welcomed pragmatic steps being taken by the executive arm of government to provide palliative measures to cushion the attendant impact of subsidy removal on the citizens.
+It also welcomed pragmatic steps by the Executive to provide palliative measures to cushion the attendant impact of subsidy removal on the citizens.

 He recalled that the Commission had consistently expressed its position on the vexatious issue of subsidy removal since the time of late Hamman Tukur, who chaired the Commission during the administration of former President, Olusegun Obasanjo.